Free will: Free will as "moral imagination"

 Rudolf Steiner, who collaborated in a complete edition of Arthur Schopenhauer's work, wrote The Philosophy of Freedom, which focuses on the problem of free will.
 Steiner (1861–1925) initially divides this into the two aspects of freedom: freedom of thought and freedom of action.
 The controllable and uncontrollable aspects of decision making thereby are made logically separable, as pointed out in the introduction.
 This separation of will from action has a very long history, going back at least as far as Stoicism and the teachings of Chrysippus (279–206 BCE), who separated external antecedent causes from the internal disposition receiving this cause.

 Steiner then argues that inner freedom is achieved when we integrate our sensory impressions, which reflect the outer appearance of the world, with our thoughts, which lend coherence to these impressions and thereby disclose to us an understandable world.
 Acknowledging the many influences on our choices, he nevertheless points out that they do not preclude freedom unless we fail to recognise them.
 Steiner argues that outer freedom is attained by permeating our deeds with moral imagination.
 "Moral" in this case refers to action that is willed, while "imagination" refers to the mental capacity to envision conditions that do not already hold.
 Both of these functions are necessarily conditions for freedom.
 Steiner aims to show that these two aspects of inner and outer freedom are integral to one another, and that true freedom is only achieved when they are united.

+For Steiner, will is free only when motive (purpose) and mobile (driving force, cause) coincide.